flora-pm/flora-server/README.md

 <dl>
   <p>
   <dt>Flora.pm</dt>
-  <dd>A read-only mirror of hackage.haskell.org with an improved and lightweight interface.</dd>
+  <dd>A meta-index that gathers Haskell package from across the ecosystem.</dd>
  </p>

   <p>
   <dt>Flora Server</dt>
-  <dd>An alternative package index server for the Haskell ecosystem with mirroring capabilities.</dd>
+  <dd>An alternative package repository for your ecosystem.</dd>
   </p>
 </dl>